 In Part 1 of this blog series, we introduced you to the homeowner, shared her project goals, and posted exterior construction photos.

 Today, in Part 2, we take you inside the house and hear from HighCraft project manager Alex Inman about the remodel.
 We also address an issue all-too common with Old Town homes: conflicting dates of provenance.
-Larimer County property records show that Sharon’s house was built in 1908.
-We have reason to believe it was built in the 1880s.
-Today’s post reveals new evidence that supports our theory.
+Larimer County property records show that Sharon’s house was built in 1908, but we have reason to believe it was built in the 1880s.
+Today’s post reveals evidence that supports our theory.

 PROGRESS TO DATE